-Looking for an e-commerce internship abroad?
+Looking for an international e-commerce internship you can do in Bali?

 Maybe you’re curious about what goes into selecting and bringing a product to market?

 Do you want to learn from a sector that is a leader in competitive positioning and finding a product niche?